buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.11-0.12.md

 #### During lifecycle execution

-For the phases affected, the feature is enabled using a new flag `-layout` or setting to **true** an environment variable named `CNB_USE_LAYOUT`.
+For the phases affected, the feature is enabled by providing a new `-layout` flag or by setting the `CNB_USE_LAYOUT` environment variable to `true`.
 * If the feature is enabled:
-  *  A path to a directory where the images are saved in OCI layout format must be specified, either by setting the flag `-layout-dir` or the environment variable `CNB_LAYOUT_DIR`.
+  *  A path to a directory where the images are located and saved must be specified, either by providing a `-layout-dir` flag or by setting the `CNB_LAYOUT_DIR` environment variable.

 ## Base Image Author